ouadjih/Dashboard-sonatrach/README.md

 - 👋 Hi, I’m @ouadjih
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web developpment & network security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning network security and react js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any intresting project
-- 📫 How to reach me ouadjak42@gmail.com
+- 📫 How to reach me ouadjihboudraa@yahoo.com

 <!---
 ouadjih/ouadjih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.